PA Application and Requirements

 *3 semester units in general psychology and 3 semester credits in statistics are also recommended.

-Human Anatomy & Physiology and Organic Chemistry courses are taken in a classroom setting is preferred.
+Human Anatomy & Physiology and Organic Chemistry courses taken in a classroom setting is preferred.

 All prerequisite science courses must be completed within the past seven years with the exception of organic chemistry.

-- An applicant may have up to two prerequisite courses pending.
+- An applicant may have up to two prerequisite courses pending for the 2021-2022 application cycle.
 All the prerequisite courses must be completed before the candidate begins the program.

 Earn a baccalaureate degree conferred from a regionally accredited institution of higher education.

 - If you are still in progress of conferring/completing your bachelor degree program, you must have your degree on an official transcript prior to the start of the program.

 - One letter of recommendation must be from a medical provider such as a physician assistant, nurse practitioner or physician.

 - It is recommended that one letter is from a PA.

 Letters of recommendation must be submitted via CAPSA on letterhead and include contact information.